Praccen/Praccen.github.io/index.md

 Welcome to my portfolio website!
-My name is Gustav and I recently finished my master of science in engineering degree in game and software engineering at Blekinge Tekniska Högskola (BTH).
+My name is Gustav and I recently finished my master of science in engineering degree in game and software engineering at Blekinge Tekniska Högskola (BTH), Sweden.
 I am passionate about game development and have an especially big interest in game physics.

 # I program games and stuff.
 # - Here are some of my projects: